FartyPants/Notepad/README.md

 git clone https://github.com/FartyPants/Notepad
 ```

-You can always load the extension if you add
+If you want to always load the extension on start add

  --extensions Notepad